Ore plus Tur\'{a}n: Introduction

+Thus, we generalize \cref{cor:FL} about extremal numbers of edges in $r$-partite non-Hamiltonian graphs to determine extremal numbers of $t$-cliques in $K_{r+1}$-free graphs not having a range of Hamiltonicity-like conditions.

 The paper is organized as follows.
 Preliminary definitions and theorems are stated in \cref{sec:prelim}.
-In \cref{sec:graphs} we define three families of $n$-vertex, $K_{r+1}$-free graphs (which we later use in characterizing the extremal graphs) and determine which of these graphs have the required Hamiltonicity-like properties.
-Then in \cref{sec:bounds} we show that a certain degree condition implies upper bounds on the numbers of edges for $r \ge 3$. \cref{sec:edge} pieces together the degree conditions from \cref{sec:prelim} and the results of Sections \ref{sec:graphs} and \ref{sec:bounds} to determine the maximum numbers of edges and the extremal graphs which attain them for $r \ge 3$.
-The $r=2$ case behaves differently and is addressed in \Cref{sec:r2}.
-In \Cref{sec:clique} we prove \Cref{thm:cliquehammain} on maximizing the number of $t$-cliques for all $t \ge 2$.
+In \cref{sec:graphs} we define three families of $n$-vertex, $K_{r+1}$-free graphs, which we later use in characterizing the extremal graphs, and determine which of these graphs have the required Hamiltonicity-like properties.
+Then in \cref{sec:bounds} we show that a certain degree condition implies the maximum numbers of edges for $r \ge 3$ and narrow down the extremal graphs to two families. \cref{sec:edge} pieces together the degree conditions from \cref{sec:prelim} and the results of Sections \ref{sec:graphs} and \ref{sec:bounds} to determine the maximum numbers of edges and the extremal graphs which attain them for $r \ge 3$.
+The $r=2$ case behaves differently and is addressed in \cref{sec:r2}.
+In \cref{sec:clique} we maximize the number of $t$-cliques for all $t \ge 2$.
 We conclude with open problems in \cref{sec:open}.